stackotter/swift-arg-parser/Sources/ArgumentParser/Documentation.docc/Articles/GettingStarted.md

 ## Providing Help

-`ArgumentParser` automatically generates help for any command when a user provides the `-h` or `--help` flags:
+`StackOtterArgParser` automatically generates help for any command when a user provides the `-h` or `--help` flags:

 ```
 % count --help